REI-Bench: Can Embodied Agents Understand Vague Human Instructions in Task Planning?¶

 -

-Limited task complexity: To isolate the effect of REs, the dataset includes only simple, short-horizon, single-target tasks that LLMs can complete under clear instructions.
-More complex long-horizon, multi-target scenarios are not yet covered.
+Limited Task Complexity: To isolate RE impact, the dataset includes only simple, short-horizon, single-target tasks.
+Complex long-horizon multi-target scenarios are not covered.

 -